Studies on Carrollian Quantum Field Theories: Discussion

 Furthermore, it is natural to ask if the problem of gauge dependence is present if we replace complex scalars with Carroll fermions.
 It is very likely that the issue of gauge dependence will persists for as long as the theory stems from a reduction of a relativistic theory.
 However, the fermions discussed in this paper do not seem to stem from a Lorentzian theory.
 It is possible that there exists a family of Carrollian field theories that cannot be obtained from a parent Lorentzian theory and as such have remained unexplored.
 This opens up the possibility to look for more Carrollian field theories admitting fermionic interactions.
-A natural extension of our work is to explore the interactions between fermions and gauge fields.
-Given that the fermions discussed in this paper have a well-defined massless limit for their two-point function, it is reasonable to test the resulting theory as a potential candidate for a holographic dual.
-Making a supersymmetric extension in Carrollian context would be one of the direction of the future research.
+Another avenue of future research is to explore the quantization of Carrollian field theories in magnetic sector.
+It shall be interesting to see whether or not the issue of gauge dependence persists in the magnetic sector.
+While this study focuses on the electric sector of Carrollian scalar Electrodynamics due to its relevance to asymptotically flat spacetimes, a natural extension involves the magnetic sector.
+Given the non-trivial instantonic correlation functions present in magnetic Carrollian theories, it would be of great interest to apply the position-space quantization developed here to that regime.
+We leave the detailed investigation of the magnetic sector and its potential ultra-local structure for future work.